Select a section

 Created by Dave Young with Spencer Jenkins and Julia Snowdin

-Produced by Artichoke as part of Nuneaton & Bedworth Council’s Creative Explorers programme, Babylon Gamelan is a pilot project exploring the potential for a festival to celebrate local industrial heritage and culture.
+Produced by Artichoke as part of Nuneaton & Bedworth Council’s Creative Explorers programme, Babylon Gamelan was a pilot project exploring the potential for a festival to celebrate local industrial heritage and culture.

 Artists

-Built by artists and the local community using an array of scrap metals, found materials and recycled objects, these noise-making machines invite you to play them and make as much noise as possible!
+Built by artists and the local community using an array of scrap metals, found materials and recycled objects, these noise-making machines invited the audience to play them and make as much noise as possible!

 Created by the Community